umbernhard/arlo/README.md

 To run a local dev server: `./run-dev.sh`.
 This will also run the Arlo background worker and a local nOAuth server.

-### Docker
+### Docker Development Environment

-If you prefer, you can run a dev instance in docker by cloning this repo and running `docker compose --profile dev up -d --build`.
-This will handle all of the database config for you automatically, and once it's up you should just be able to navigate to `localhost:3000` in your browser and see Arlo.
-Please note you will still have to follow the steps in the following section to get an organization and audit admin account setup before you can run an audit.
+If you would like to work on Arlo from a dockerized environment, you can run `docker compose --profile dev-env up --build` to spin up a development environment instance (you can add the `-d` flag if you don't want it to take over your terminal).
+This instance mounts the arlo repo directory as a volume in docker, so changes made in the directory on the host system are automatically applied to the running container.
+When the dev-env container is built, all of the steps in the `make dev-environment` command are executed, so the environment should be ready to go after building.
+Upon coming up, the `run-dev.sh` script is automatically executed, so navigating to `localhost:3000` in your browser should show you the Arlo login screen.
+From there you can follow the steps below to create organizations and administrators.

 ### Creating organizations and audit administrators